daniela-venuta/SOEN357-Mini-Project/index.md

 <details>
   <summary> #### Healthy Diet and Body Weight </summary>

   A healthy diet helps take in the right amount of nutrient and keep a balanced body weight.
-The canadian goverment does provide recommendations in the [Canadian Food Guide] (https://food-guide.canada.ca/en/).
+The canadian goverment does provide recommendations in the [Canadian Food Guide](https://food-guide.canada.ca/en/).
 Being undernourished or overweight can put you at risk of contracting more health complications such as obesity, heart diseases and diabetes.
 </details>

 #### Physical Activity